This is Part 1 of our tutorial series on building a membership site with WordPress.

 With membership-based communities, you can generate recurring streams of revenue, grow a membership of loyal customers, build brand awareness, and profit from niche markets.
 There are as many different types of membership sites as there are areas of human interest.

 You can start a membership site to provide educational material that can only be accessed by site members.
 You can create a membership site that allows some of the content to be viewed by non-members, but where only members are allowed to actively participate in your site’s activities or communicate with other members on the site.

 You could start a membership site that provides information on finding work-at-home jobs in your local area where non-members can see the job listings but cannot apply unless they are members.
-Or, you could start a membership site that provides instruction on how to play the flute and make lessons accessible only to members but allow non-members to view an outline of the course content and samples of what is included and taught in the lessons.
+Or, you could start a membership site that provides instruction on how to play drums and make lessons accessible only to site members but allow non-members to view an outline of the course content and samples of what is included and taught in the lessons.